briansong524/Reference-Functions/README.md

    - a decorator function to print out time. just write @my_timer on the line above any method/class you want time taken to run to be printed

+ - Timer class for efficiently getting checkpoint times (CHKTIME)

+   -  grabbing different times at checkpoints of a script.
+   -  just stick a bunch of these throughout a list of scripts.
+This can be easily searched/deleted after being done with this.
+Replace all the prints with logs if you would like to have it logged somewhere.

 ## Tensorflow specific general functions ##